List of past International Women's Day Events.

 Dr Amanda Goodall – Senior Lecturer in Management.
 Amanda’s research is on leadership and organisational performance.

 Professor Lis Howell – Director of Broadcasting.
 Founder of the Expert Women on news campaign

 Chair: Penny Marshall.

-53% black students get the same degree classification even when they enter intitutions with the same A level grades
+- 53% black students get the same degree classification even when they enter institutions with the same A level grades.

 The BAME Networking Group at City, University of London welcomed author Bonnie Greer OBE, Chancellor of Kingston University to discuss “How do we go forward from here?”